Get caught up on the Artemis II crew’s journey to the moon. What’s happened so far and what’s next

 Entering the ‘sphere of influence’

-En route to the moon, the Orion spacecraft will use its engine to stay on course, carrying out what NASA calls “trajectory correction” maneuvers.
-It’s all in the name of keeping the vehicle on a precision course toward that silvery orb in the sky.
+En route to the moon, the Orion spacecraft used its engine to stay on course, carrying out what NASA calls a “trajectory correction” maneuver.
+It was all in the name of keeping the vehicle on a precision course toward that silvery orb in the sky.

-At one point on Day 5 of this flight, late this Sunday, the spacecraft will officially cross the threshold of the lunar sphere of influence — the point in space where the tug of the moon’s gravity is stronger than Earth’s gravity.
+At one point on Day 5 of this flight, very early Monday, the spacecraft officially crossed the threshold of the lunar sphere of influence — the point in space where the tug of the moon’s gravity is stronger than Earth’s gravity.

 A record-breaking lunar flyby

-Day 6 of this mission will bring the highly anticipated crowning achievement.
-A sweeping lunar flyby will offer the crew unprecedented views of the moon’s far side — and allow the team to surpass the record for the farthest humans have ever traveled in space.
+Day 6 of this mission brought the highly anticipated crowning achievement.
+A sweeping lunar flyby offered the crew unprecedented views of the moon’s far side — and allowed the team to surpass the record for the farthest humans have ever traveled in space.

-During the closest approach to the heavily cratered lunar surface, the astronauts will capture images and describe what they see to teams in mission control on Earth.
-The crew will rely on lessons learned from training in the geologic wonderlands and lunar-like environments of places such as Iceland to note details about the shapes, textures and colors of impact craters and ancient lava flows on the moon.
+During the closest approach to the heavily cratered lunar surface, the astronauts captured images and describes what they saw to teams in mission control on Earth.
+The crew relied on lessons learned from training in the geologic wonderlands and lunar-like environments of places such as Iceland to note details about the shapes, textures and colors of impact craters and ancient lava flows on the moon.

 The features the astronauts observe could help inform the landing sites for future Artemis missions and reveal more about the moon’s mysterious past.